ZakBizDever/Authentication-and-Profile-Management-Sample/README.md

 **N.B:** Check config. files to personalise sender, subject and message.

 ## File upload Storage
-The CobbleAuth app supports 2 distinct types of storage, Local and AWS S3.
+The APM Auth app supports 2 distinct types of storage, Local and AWS S3.
 In order to switch between storage type, following param is at your service:
 ```bash
 // ./api/config/services.yaml